IPlayKindred/HmHm-design-doc/what's the reason for this game.md

 - chassis -> weight and durability
      - normal
      - lightweight (normal / pro / hyper)
-     - durable (normal / pro / hyper) -> all around durability
+     - heavy (normal / pro / hyper) -> all around durability
      - ram (normal / pro / hyper) -> frontal durability (more durable than the avg durable chassis but only in the front of the car)
 - tires -> grip and durability
      - normal (normal / pro / hyper) (more durability in every stage)